vakila/automerge.github.io/docs/cookbook/real-time.md

 * https://github.com/pvh/automerge-demo/ uses Svelte and BroadcastChannel for the network.
 * https://github.com/okdistribute/automerge-chat-demo uses React and Websockets for the network.
-* https://github.com/okdistribute/automerge-sync is a utility library for managing peer states.

 Read below for a step-by-step walkthrough.